 Not far away, between Cluny and the charming medieval town of Saint-Gengoux le National, the castle of Cormatin and its magnificent gardens offers the most complete and best-preserved evidence of the decorative art of the time of Marie de Médicis.
 For Lamartine, Cormatin was "a place of attraction, art and delight".
 Surrounded by a wide moat, the château, built from 1606 onwards, impresses with the monumentality of its military-style facades.

-Further west, on the edge of the Charolais region, discover one of France's largest private stables, a masterpiece of 17th-century equestrian architecture: the Chaumont-Laguiche Stables.
+Further west, on the edge of the Charolais region, discover one of the largest private stables in France, a masterpiece of 17th century equestrian architecture: the Chaumont-Laguiche Stables.